JeroenTans/JeroenTans/README.md

 Experiencing differend experiences made me realise there is more then Hospitality, so I decided to start a new adventure at hogeschool Novi.
 What resulted in finding a new passion: Programming!
-I love the endless solutions, what allows me to be creative and I realise the learning curve is endless, what makes me enthausiastic!
+I love the endless solutions, what allows me to be creative and I realise the learning curve is never ending, what makes me enthausiastic!
 I cant wait for my next step, as I am currently finishing the bootcamp.

 The lagnuages I am learning are HTML5, CSS3, Javascript, React, Java and SQL